Telehealth Psychiatry

 3. Submit it to your insurance (usually via their website or app).

-4. Get reimbursed and your insurance mails you a check.
+4. Get reimbursed.
+Your insurance mails you a check.

 Tip: Call the number on your insurance card and ask: "Do I have out-of-network benefits for outpatient mental health telehealth services?"